hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/8-smd_simulations.rst

 .. admonition:: How to choose a starting value for CV in SMD simulations?

-        SMD simulations will steer your chosen CV from the defined initial position to the final postition.
+        SMD simulations will steer your chosen CV from the defined initial position to the final position.
         In our case, we know that the hyride will be transferred to N1 atom of the substrate from the N5 atom of the flavin cofactor.
 So, we know that steering of hydride should stop once it reached to its destination N1 atom of the substrate.
 However, the difficult question is, what should be the starting distance of hydride ion from the N1 atom to start steering?
 In our last 5 ps QM/MM production runs, we found that hydride atom has variable distances from the N1 atom, and it would be difficult to guess the distance minima.
-There could be mutliple appraoches to handle this particular question, one should take the average of the distances b/w hydride and N1 atom obtained from the QM/MM simulations, or it could be a plausible distance based on the existing studies where the distance between the hydride donor and acceptor is well defined.
-We had no experience of comparing these appraoches, however, we believe that one should consider this question genuinely, as this could save significant amount of computation time for sampling the CV.
-We have chosen a different appraoch here, we ran a QM/MM scan along the N1-hydride distance using Qsite_ package (Gaussian_ can also be used).
+There could be multiple approaches to handle this particular question, one should take the average of the distances b/w hydride and N1 atom obtained from the QM/MM simulations, or it could be a plausible distance based on the existing studies where the distance between the hydride donor and acceptor is well defined.
+We had no experience of comparing these approaches, however, we believe that one should consider this question genuinely, as this could save significant amount of computation time for sampling the CV.
+We have chosen a different approach here, we ran a QM/MM scan along the N1-hydride distance using Qsite_ package (Gaussian_ can also be used).
 From the QM/MM scan, we found that the N1-hydride distance has an initial minimum around 2.0 Angstrom, hence we have chose 2.0 Angstrom our starting distance to steer hydride atom from N5 atom to N1 atom.